-This must be the applicant's permanent home address with their parent/carer at 31st August 2021 and they should still be living there at the time of admission to the school.
+This must be the applicant's permanent home address with their parent/carer on 31st August 2023 and they should still be living there at the time of admission to the school.
 The school may ask for documentary evidence to support the application.
 Only if there are further places available will applicants who live outside the designated area be considered.

-The address which will be used for consideration to be living within the designated area is the applicant's permanent home address at the time of application, and no later than 31st August 2021.
+The address which will be used for consideration to be living within the designated area is the applicant's permanent home address at the time of application, and no later than 31st August 2023.
 This also applies to applicants who are applying late due to exceptional circumstances.
-Address changes will be investigated and documentary evidence must be provided.
+Address changes will be investigated, and documentary evidence must be provided.

-Evidence is required of a single address at 31st August 2021.
+Evidence is required of a single address on 31st August 2023.
 For a definition of permanent home address, please see Appendix 1.